 Open the shell of your cardamom pods and take the seeds out.
 Put the seeds with 1/8 tsp of salt into a mortar and pestle and grind them to a powder.
 Salt makes it easier to grind

-Into a pan, add your fresh grated coconut and dry roast them to remove the moisture.
+Into a pan, add your fresh grated coconut and slightly dry roast them to remove excess moisture.
 Do not wait till they get brown.
-You just want to get them dry so they absorb the sugar syrup well.
+You just want to get them a little dry so they absorb the sugar syrup well.
 And they don't go bad as quickly as otherwise.

 In a pan, add your dark brown sugar, powdered cardamom salt mix, with 2 tbsp of water.
 Mix well, turn oh the heat and let the sugar dissolve and heat up.
 Do not keep mixing.
 If you mix, the sugar will crystalize back.
 So let it just dissolve and heat up.
 Keep an eye on this.
 It heats up quickly and if you keep waiting the sugar will burn.
 Swirl the pan if the sugar doesn't heat up evenly.